Duncanville Air Force Station

-Duncanville Air Force Station (ADC ID: P-78) is a closed United States Air Force General Surveillance Radar station.
-It is located on the east side of Duncanville, Texas.
-It was closed in 1964.
+Duncanville Air Force Station (ADC ID: P-78) is a closed United States Air Force general-surveillance radar station.
+Located on the east side of Duncanville, Texas, it was closed in 1964.

 History

-Duncanville Air Force Station was one of twenty-eight stations built as part of the second segment of the permanent Air Defense Command network.
+Duncanville Air Force Station was one of 28 stations built as part of the second segment of the permanent Air Defense Command network.
 Prompted by the start of the Korean War, on 11 July 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite construction of the second segment of the permanent network.
 Receiving the Defense Secretary's approval on 21 July, the Air Force directed the Corps of Engineers to proceed with construction.